 For the full article click the "Read More" button

-100 days of real food, is the book that really taught me how to read food labels.
+100 Days of Real Food by Lisa Leake, is the book that really taught me how to read food labels.
 There is a big introduction in this book that focuses on the importance of knowing what is in the food you are eating.
 The truth is shocking, if you have never read food labels, this book will help you learn how, but prepare to be disturbed by what you learn at the grocery store.
 I became one of those people that stands in the food aisle reading every package before ultimately putting it back.
 It’s hard at first to find bread and pasta that isn’t made with jet fuel, but over time you learn which products you can trust and your trips to the store get back to normal.
 This book is very eye opening and educational and the recipes are simple to make, healthy and delicious.

 At a time when Gwyneth Paltrow was posting a picture of 27 limes and a sprig of Cilantro, then complaining that food stamps were unlivable, Leanne Brown published the book, Good and Cheap, as an attempt to actually solve the problem of living on a food stamp budget.
 She published the book and made it available for free on the internet, she is a hero.
-I immediately bought Leanne Brown’s hardcover book to support her cause and the book lives up to its name, it is good and cheap!
-The book aims to help people eat healthy meals for about $4 per day, per person, as such the book promotes eating in-season fruits and vegetables and de-emphasizing meat as the center of all meals.
-This is not a vegetarian cookbook, but it helps people understand that there are very healthy ways to get protein without eating meat at every meal.
-This book made me realize that meat is about half of my weekly food bill, if I can eat vegetarian a few times a week, it’s both healthier and significantly cheaper.
+I immediately bought Leanne Brown’s hardcover book to support her cause and the book lives up to its name, it is Good and Cheap!
+The book aims to help people eat healthy meals for about $4 per day, per person.
+As such, the book promotes eating in-season fruits and vegetables and de-emphasizes meat as the center of all meals.
+This is NOT a vegetarian cookbook, but it helps people understand that there are very healthy ways to get protein without eating meat at every meal.
+This book made me realize that meat is about HALF of my weekly food bill, if I can eat vegetarian a few times a week, it’s both healthier and significantly cheaper.

 Let’s Collaborate!
 What cookbook had the biggest impact on your life?
 Comment below: